opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 * augment them with state-of-the-art maker technology (3D printing, laser cutting, biohacking...);
 * combine everything we learn into the design and prototype of next generation community driven care services.

+How are we going to face them?
+Easy, by testing and trying different tools and methodologies.

 It is time now to tell you about our experience in the co-design matter.